Humanitarian & Compassionate grounds

 Effective April 1, 2011, all existing H & C applications and applications for pre-removal risk assessments (PRRA) were transferred to Backlog Reduction Office (BRO) in Vancouver, and all new H & C applications and PRRA applications are required to be submitted to the BRO in Vancouver, which will review, triage, and distribute the files to either BRO in Niagara Falls or BRO in Montreal.

 The approval and refusal of an H & C case is highly discretionary.
-It is extremely important to prepare a strong application from the very beginning.
-Even after your application is submitted, an on-going efforts need to be made to continue to build a strong case in order to fight for the officer’s positive discretion.
+This means each case is evaluated on its own merits rather than by a strict set of guidelines.
+Because of this, it is extremely important to prepare a strong application from the very beginning.
+Even after your application is submitted, an on-going effort needs to be made to continue to build a strong case in order to fight for the officer’s positive discretion.

 Mary Zhang has years of experience with H&C applications.
 Contact Maxcan at our office in Markham, Ontario.